Middle School

 Social Studies: In sixth grade, students focus on ancient countries and cultures.
 In seventh grade, they study geography, and eighth grade focuses on American history.

-Bible: Middle school students attend Bible class daily.
+Bible: Middle school students attend Bible class throughout the week.
 We encourage our students to begin to make their faith their own, and to move beyond just knowing about God toward fully engaging in His kingdom and His story.

 Developing Talents & Building Community Through Shared Interests

 In addition to these core classes, students take a variety of enrichment and elective classes.
 All Middle School students enjoy our enrichment classes which include P.E., Art, Spanish and music (general music, band or choir).
 Our electives are classes that our students can choose.
-Elective classes we offer are Digital Scrapbooking, Piano Lab, Forensic Science, Design Thinking, Teacher Assistant and Bridge.
+Elective classes offered each quarter are Digital Scrapbooking, Piano Lab, Forensic Science, Strength and Performance, Creative Writing, Teacher Assistant and more!

 Clubs & Activities

-Athletic TeamsMiddle school teams include soccer, basketball, cross country, track, golf, flag football, baseball and volleyball.
+Athletic TeamsMiddle school teams include soccer, cheer, basketball, cross country, track, golf, flag football (6th grade offers flag football, 7th & 8th grade is tackle), baseball, volleyball, tennis.

 Praise & Worship – A team of middle school students help with leading the praise music for our school’s weekly chapels.